BarHop

 Zoe: “You broke it, you fix it.”

-Javi: “Zoe, whatever you’re designing, the judges will not see if the code does not compile.
-Please help me fix it… What are you even working on”
+Javi: “Zoe, the judges won’t see your trees if the game doesn’t compile.
+What are you even working on?”

 Javi: “How many branches do they need?”